tdreyno/confidant/README.md

 - `JWT` is an abstract base class.
 Create custom JWT tasks by inheriting from it and implementing the `fetchJWT` method which returns a `Promise<string>`
 - `DecodedJWT` is a task which takes a JWT string and a function for converting the decoded object into a typed and validated data structure.
 - `Inputs` is a task which listens to other tasks by key name.
 When all those tasks are loaded (or updated), pass the values to a dependent task via `.chain`.
 Allows composition of tasks.
+- `Group` is a task which groups a set of tasks into a single object.

 ### Add Logger